 Many of these signs may appear subtle at first and become gradually more severe.
 If you notice any of these, reach out to your primary care provider or a nurse hotline for further instruction.
 Avoid accepting any accident settlement if you suspect that yours or a loved one’s injuries may worsen over time.

-Building a Case in Brain Injury Accidents
+Building a Brain Injury Case

-The injury lawyers at Rhorer Law firm have the resources, experience, and expertise to secure fair compensation for your needs now and later in life.
+The injury lawyers at Rhorer Walker Law Firm have the resources, experience, and expertise to secure fair compensation for your needs now and later in life.
 We want our clients to feel confident in their ability to reach a maximum recovery without worrying about the financial burdens that often come with a brain injury diagnosis.